 If you work at a desk, chances are you've experienced neck stiffness, low back pain, or tight shoulders at some point.
 It's easy to blame it on stress or a bad chair—but the real culprit may be poor posture and spinal misalignment caused by hours of sitting.

 At Meylor Chiropractic, we regularly help patients whose jobs are silently wrecking their spinal health.
 What starts as minor tension can gradually lead to significant postural distortion, nerve interference, and long-term issues.
+If your symptoms are concentrated in the upper spine, our neck pain care page outlines the structural causes and treatment options.

 Desk work isn't going away anytime soon—but with awareness and proactive care, you can minimize the damage and reclaim control of your spinal health.